-Requests for withdrawal should be put in writing and addressed to the Head of school.
+Requests for withdrawal should be put in writing and addressed to the Headteacher.
 A copy of withdrawal requests will be placed in the pupil's file so that parents' wishes are on record.
 Alternative work will be given to pupils who are withdrawn from sex education.

-Primary schools are required to teach the elements of sex education contained in the science curriculum and there continues to be no right to withdraw from these lessons.
+Primary schools are required to teach the elements of sex education contained in tmhe science curriculum and there continues to be no right to withdraw from these lessons.